cambridge-cares/TheWorldAvatar/web/twa-vis-platform/README.md

 1. Create files within this directory (containing the docker configurations) for `mapbox_username` and `mapbox_api_key` according to your [Mapbox](https://www.mapbox.com/) credentials.
 This will be passed as Docker secrets when the container is started.
 2. Set up the custom [configuration files](./doc/config.md) in the `code/public` directory.
 If you wish to use other file paths, please update the `volumes` value in `docker-compose.yml` accordingly.
 3. Set up the [authorisation server](#4-authorisation) and update the relevant environment variables in `docker-compose.yml` if required.
-4. If the app will be running behind nginx at somewhere other than a domain top level domain, specify that path as an `ASSET_PREFIX` environment  variable. e.g. if your app will be hosted at `subdomain.theworldavatar.io/my/viz/app`, then set `ASSET_PREFIX` to `/my/viz/app` in the docker compose file, and nginx should point directtly to the `host:port` running the docker container of your app.
+4. If the app will be running behind nginx at somewhere other than a top level domain, specify that path as an `ASSET_PREFIX` environment  variable. e.g. if your app will be hosted at `subdomain.theworldavatar.io/my/viz/app`, then set `ASSET_PREFIX` to `/my/viz/app` in the docker compose file, and nginx should point directly to the `host:port` running the docker container of your app.

+> [!IMPORTANT]
+> `ASSET_PREFIX` must start with a slash but not end with one, as in the example above

-5. Start the container by running the command `docker compose up -d`.
+1. Start the container by running the command `docker compose up -d`.
 The container will be running on the host machine (whichever the command was run from) at port `80`.

 ### 3.2 Stack Deployment